Niels Albert’s 2012 World Championship winning Colnago Prestige carbon cyclocross bike. ©Cyclocross Magazine

 Those new to the sport can stop by their local bike shop for some help and advice while making comparisons between different brands.
 Our review section also provides some overview on bikes we’ve tested.
 Supporting your local shop is always great, and manufacturers have been able to price their entry-level bike very competitively.

 And if you’re ready to go off the deep end and buy your dream bike right away, that opens up so many new options for you, from choosing a high-end off-the-shelf bike to going for a custom build to buying two moderately priced bikes so you have a pit bike.
-If a custom bike is intriguing, check out Issues 17-21 (available as digital backcopies) to look at our Considering Custom series.
+If a custom bike is intriguing, check out Issues 17-24 (available as digital backcopies) to look at our Considering Custom series, and we have extensive reviews of the latest and greatest in ’cross bikes, from low to high-end, in every issue of the magazine.

 Thanks to Mathew Shimoko for leading our FAQs effort.